 docker volumeif you want to use the default docker volume location, or

-Chaindata: The name of the docker volume that will be used or the path to the directory coontaining the chaindata, depending on your answer to the last question.
+Chaindata: The name of the docker volume that will be used or the path to the directory containing the chaindata, depending on your answer to the last question.
+You should enter the full path to the folder you created using the mkdir command just a moment ago.
+Easiest thing to do is to copy and paste it from where you typed it earlier.
+Ex: /home/yourusername/taodata

 The volume already exists: If you selected "docker volume", this will determine if the volume already exists or if it needs to be created.